 - Lastly we have our Members Only Website.
-This is where we have extensive resources available to members including full history of all the lodge activities, membership lists, maps and all the summonses and meetings for every meeting of the lodge.
+This is where we have extensive resources available to members including full history of all the lodge activities, membership lists and all the summonses and minutes of meetings for every meeting of the lodge.
 Members also use an area of this site to book into lodge meetings and social functions.

 Joining the lodge allows Freemasons to use all these methods to take advantage of the opportunity to exchange views and share objectives with other Freemasons all over the world.